edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-07-08-heat-safety-training.md

 When heat hazards like high temps, high humidity, and poor air circulation are present, you are dehydrating faster than you think.
 Workers should drink even if they don’t feel thirsty following the half-and-half rule: drink ½ liter of water every ½ hour.

-{% asset 'blog/2020-07-08-heat-safety-training02.jpg'
-   alt='In hot conditions, drink at least ½ liter of water every ½ hour' magick:resize='670' %}
+{% picture blog blog/2020-07-08-heat-safety-training02.jpg --alt In hot conditions, drink at least ½ liter of water every ½ hour %}

 ## Which topics should I cover in our heat safety training?